ryyst/food/README.md

 -----
 This script supports most Unica and Sodexo restaurants.

-Basic user configuration in config.py, just remember to follow python syntax while editing it.
+Basic user configuration in config.py, just remember to follow Python syntax while editing it.

 Installation